 Linehan and Matthews are regarded as one of the funniest writing teams to come from Ireland over the past 50 years.

-Click here to watch the whole episode of the 1996 Christmas special, A Christmassy Ted
+Click here to watch a clip from the 1996 Christmas special, A Christmassy Ted

 * * *